Myth or Fact: Is Ammonia Bad For Your Hair?

 If you’ve ever sat in a salon chair and felt that sharp, stinging scent hit the back of your throat, you’ve met ammonia.
 While it’s a staple in the world of permanent hair color, it’s also one of the most debated chemicals in the beauty industry.

-In this article, let’s dive deep into ammonia in hair color dyes, and whether they are truly as harmful as suggested by users on reddit and other public forums.
+In this article, let’s delve into the topic of ammonia in hair color dyes and explore whether they are as harmful as suggested by users on Reddit and other public forums.

 In simple words, Ammonia is the reason your hair color shows up on your hair.
 Without ammonia (or a chemical substitute), the dye would simply sit on top of the hair and wash away in a single shower.